MichaelSasser/docker_images/README.md

 The advantages we get from this are natively built multi-arch images.
 Meaning no qemu emulation layer anymore and therefore quicker turnaround times for builds.

+The initial build process (with the added tools) took around 5-6 hours.
+On good days the builds went through successfully, but every so often they failed due to GitHub free-account limitations.
+Optimizing from where the tools come from and how they are installed, the build times went down to under 2 hours.
+The build system rewrite shaves off additional 90% of that, bringing it down to under 10 minutes for the entire build.

+## The Default Image

+This image is based on the "Custom", "Rust" and "JavaScript" image from the original project.
+Many of the JavaScript tools have been removed and some Python and Rust tools have been added.
+The images are based on Ubuntu 24.04 with Node 22 as the default.

 ### Images